amalay/kubernete-samples/node/README.md

 ![image](https://user-images.githubusercontent.com/84455469/129733843-eecea4ca-efdf-4f50-85cb-64ef96601a86.png)

-To test your application wheter it is deployed successfully or not? you have to go to Azure portal and select your Resource group then select the Kubernete Service then select Service and ingresses.
+To test your application whether it is deployed successfully or not? you have to go to Azure portal and select your Resource group then select the Kubernete Service then select Service and ingresses.
 You will below screen:

 ![image](https://user-images.githubusercontent.com/84455469/129735538-974af321-5301-41d2-894d-de5c013dbbe0.png)